Irgun: Revolt

 The British government accuses Jewish terrorists of assisting the Nazis by their attacks in Palestine while the war in Europe continued.

 In 1943 the Polish II Corps, commanded by Władysław Anders, arrived in Palestine from Iraq.
 The British insisted that no Jewish units of the army be created.
 Eventually, many of the soldiers of Jewish origin that arrived with the army were released and allowed to stay in Palestine.
 One of them was Menachem Begin, whose arrival in Palestine created new-found expectations within the Irgun and Betar.
 Begin had served as head of the Betar movement in Poland, and was a respected leader.
-Yaakov Meridor, then the commander of the Irgun, raised the idea of appointing Begin to the post.
+Ya'akov Meridor, then the commander of the Irgun, raised the idea of appointing Begin to the post.
 In late 1943, when Begin accepted the position, a new leadership was formed.
 Meridor became Begin's deputy, and other members of the board were Aryeh Ben Eliezer, Eliyahu Lankin, and Shlomo Lev Ami.

+Begin, who had studied the Irish and Indian independence movements, proceeded to begin planning an insurrection against British rule.
+By this time, it was clear that the defeat of Nazi Germany was only a matter of time and there was persistent frustration over British immigration restrictions.
+Begin's plan was to launch a series of guerrilla attacks that would damage British prestige, draw the world's attention and thus making Palestine what he referred to as a "glass house", and cause the British to respond with increasingly repressive measures that would turn the Yishuv against the authorities.
+Begin was certain that when faced with a choice between escalating repression or withdrawal, the British would choose to leave.
+So as not to harm the war effort against the Nazis, the Irgun would refrain from attacking military targets until the defeat of Germany, focusing only on administrative targets.

 On February 1, 1944, the Irgun put up posters all around the country, proclaiming a revolt against the British mandatory government.
 The posters began by saying that all of the Zionist movements stood by the Allied Forces and over 25,000 Jews had enlisted in the British military.
 The hope to establish a Jewish army had died.
 European Jewry was trapped and was being destroyed, yet Britain, for its part, did not allow any rescue missions.
 This part of the document ends with the following words: